An $\mathcal{O}(\log N)$ Time Algorithm for the Generalized Egg Dropping Problem: The Algorithm

 \subsection{Phase 2: Discrete Root Bounding and Caching}

 In the constrained regime where $K < T_{\text{ideal}}$, we require a sequence that guarantees structural capacity coverage.
 Because the capacity function evaluates a sum of strictly positive integers, it is bounded below by its largest single term ($E(T, K) \ge \binom{T}{K}$).
-Expanding the binomial coefficient as a product of fractions yields $\binom{T}{K} \ge (T/K)^K$ for any valid $T \ge K$.
+The binomial term admits the following product expansion: